Rekhaperiasamy/API-Consumer/readme.md

 4. When deleting a group, it should be deleted from all nodes.
 5. Create group fails if the group already exist in the node.
 6. Delete returns 200 even if the group doesn't exist.
-7. A timeout of 5 seconds is sufficient for API requests.
-8. Logging is used to track operations and errors.
+7. Logging is used to track operations and errors.

 ## How Cluster CLient works